JossWhittle/Pacman/README.md

 ### PLEASE DON'T SUE ME!

-I am a lone developer making this game for fun and for education, THIS GAME IS NOT FOR PROFIT.
+I am a lone developer making this game for fun and for my own education, THIS GAME IS NOT FOR PROFIT.

-Yes I have found textures on google (though I have highly modified those I found), yes I am using the premise of the move 'Aliens' for the theme; but I am not affecting your profits or product image in any way shape of form so...
+Yes I have found textures on google (though I have highly modified those I found), yes I am using the premise of the film 'Aliens' for the theme; but I am not affecting your profits or product image in any way shape of form so...
 So just fuck off and leave me to making my little game.

 ## Contributing